March is Sleep Awareness Month! For more information on preemies and sleep, visit our sleep archives.

 Positioning Your Baby for Sleep

-When we were discharged, I remember the NICU staff mentioning the importance of having a minimal, stark, sleeping area.
+When we were discharged, the NICU staff mentioned the importance of having a minimal, stark, sleeping area.
 The days of fluffy, ornate crib

 bedding are long gone.
 In fact, the Swedish never have provided much more than a cardboard box for their babies, according to last year’s Washington Post feature.